singasa1/test1/PartnerLibrary/docs/getting_started.md

 ## Introduction

-The goal of the Android Automotive Partner API (aka Partner API) is to provide exclusive access for vehicle data and Infotainment functions to app developers.
+The goal of the CARIAD Android Partner API (aka Partner API) is to provide exclusive access for vehicle data and Infotainment functions to app developers.

-This is a closed API designed for partners who have a commercial relationship with CARIAD and VW Group?
+This is a closed API designed for partners who have a commercial relationship with CARIAD and VW Group.

 During runtime, the Partner API is responsible for,
 * Verifying the identity of the Partner